michaelarthurcaulfield/wikity-zero/readme.txt

 == Changelog ==

-This changelog is not very good until the GitHub move (July 24, 2016) forced us to log edits more consistently.
+This changelog was not kept up well until the GitHub move (July 24, 2016) forced us to log edits more consistently.
 Sorry.

 Added in 0.4 (July 30, 2016):